 Atmospheric Emissions – Power Generation

 This Topic now focuses on requirements under the Offshore Combustion Installations (Prevention and Control of Pollution) Regulations 2001 and Merchant Shipping Regulations.
-EU ETS requirements are now covered under a standalone topic (see EU ETS).
+UK ETS requirements are now covered under a standalone topic (see UK ETS).

 - Consent Needed and How to Obtain It